ember-cli/eslint-plugin-ember/docs/rules/require-fetch-import.md

 of this it is generally better to use [ember-fetch] and explicitly `import fetch from 'fetch'`.

+Note: this rule is not in the `recommended` configuration because the global `fetch` is a web standard.

 ## Rule Details

 The rule looks for `fetch()` calls and reports them as issues if no